Valda Aveling: Education

-Valda Aveling was born in Sydney, the youngest of four girls and a boy, and showed great talent at an early age.
-At 16 she received teaching and performing diplomas from the NSW Conservatorium of Music, and performed in the Sydney Eisteddfod in 1935 where she won the Sydney Eisteddfod Australian Women's Weekly 100-pound pianoforte scholarship for the most talented juvenile pianist.
-She then left for Britain to study harpsichord and clavichord with Violet Gordon-Woodhouse.
+Reception

+A Sydney Morning Herald review of her performance at the Conservatorium on 31 April 1936 noted "the enthusiasm of a large audience.
+The Bach Suite, with which she opened, was notable for its clarity; and Schumann's Sonata In G Minor found the young artist capable of the requisite power and virility.
+She was equally convincing in Cesar Franck's prelude and variations.
+The prelude by Frank Hutchins (her teacher) received its first performance at this recital, and proved to be an inspiring piece of work.
+The programme closed with the Debussy suite".

+Touring artist

+Aveling then left for Britain to study harpsichord and clavichord with Violet Gordon-Woodhouse, and there made several recordings.
 She returned in 1938 to make her piano debut under Malcolm Sargent, at the Sydney Town Hall.
 In one concert in Manila, she played Tchaikovsky's Piano Concerto No. 1, Rachmaninoff's Piano Concerto No. 2 and Beethoven's Emperor Concerto.
 She later came to dislike Beethoven's music, saying there was "nothing light in it".